Student Loans Know the Ins and Outs Before Refinancing

 The federal government allows students to combine their government student loans.
 This provides the student with one monthly payment.
 But their interest rates remain the same, so the total amounts paid back also remain the same.

 To pay less back, the interest rate on the new loan must be lower than what students are paying on their current loans.
-Only a private lender allows students to combine their government and private loans into a new loan with a new interest rate.
+Some private lenders allow students to combine their government and private loans into a new loan with a new interest rate.

 The new rate is based on the student’s credit history, salary, and earnings potential.
-So there is no guarantee that the refinancing rate will be lower than the student’s current one.
+So even with today’s record low interest rates there is no guarantee that the refinancing rate will be lower than the student’s current one.

 Government loans provide protections, as well as forgiveness options, that private loans don’t: